GloamingCat/lovely-tactics-hex/README.md

 * Thanks to Mr. Bubble for the battle animations: https://mrbubblewand.wordpress.com/;
 * Thanks to Alex dos Ventos for the scenery art.

+Also, check the project that my mate Felipe Tavares is working on, a GUI to edit the game's database files: https://github.com/felipetavares/lovely-tactics-gui

 ## License

 For now, this work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/.
 It may have a commercial license in the future, maybe when it's finished.